-The bureau made the changes after a U.S. Department of Justice investigation concluded it had engaged in "a pattern or practice of excessive use of force," specifically when dealing with the mentally ill, U.S. Attorney Amanda Marshall announced Thursday.
+PORTLAND -- A U.S. Department of Justice investigation concluded that the Portland Police Bureau engages in a pattern or practice of excessive use of force, specifically when dealing with the mentally ill, U.S. Attorney Amanda Marshall announced Thursday.